RamblingCookieMonster/PSExcel/README.md

 PSExcel
 =============

+**IMPORTANT:**  This project is no longer maintained.
+Please consider Doug's excellent [ImportExcel example](https://github.com/dfinke/ImportExcel), which is frequently updated by Doug and the community.

 This is a rudimentary PowerShell module for working with Excel via the [EPPlus](http://epplus.codeplex.com/) library, with no dependencies on Excel itself.

 * Thanks to Doug Finke for his [ImportExcel example](https://github.com/dfinke/ImportExcel) - hadn't seen EPPlus before this!